-- 9.111 Option A has significant positive effects on the health, social, landscape and especially the biodiversity and green infrastructure objectives; whilst Option B has significant converse effects except on the social objective because existing social capital may be retained incidentally.
-Having a policy may only negatively affect, insignificantly, option A for the housing objective through constraints in order to manage GI and open space in non-residential use. - 9.112 Through the local plan process, it has been decided to include policies on managing Green Infrastructure and open space.
+9.111 9.110 Option A has significant positive effects on the health, social, landscape and especially the biodiversity and green infrastructure objectives; whilst Option B has significant converse effects except on the social objective because existing social capital may be retained incidentally.
+Having a policy may only negatively affect, insignificantly, option A for the housing objective through constraints in order to manage GI and open space in non-residential use.
+The policy has significant positive effects on the biodiversity and green infrastructure objective as well as the health, social and environment and landscape objectives.
+The only negative effects are on the housing and economic structure objectives, as the policy may restrict development locations or impact upon development viability.
+The policy has been revised following representations by Natural England and Greasley Parish Council.
+The SA assessment for the policy has been revised accordingly.

+9.112 9.111 Through the local plan process, it has been decided to include policies on managing Green Infrastructure and open space.